Trip Dates: 5 full days, March 27 - 31, 2017

 Target Group Size: 4 photographers limit

 Our trip will begin in Kissimmee, Florida.
 Here we will spend three sessions on a lake photographing a variety of waterbirds as well as photographing the endangered Snail Kite.
 For another three sessions we will travel to a variety of habitats to find everything from wading bird rookeries to rare woodpeckers.
-Next we will move to Titusville, FL where we will find palmetto dry lands with Scrub Jays as well as bountiful wetlands where we hope to find Spoonbills, Whistling-Ducks, and a host of other water-dependent species.
+Next we will move to Titusville, FL where we will find palmetto dry lands with Scrub Jays as well as bountiful wetlands where we hope to find wading birds such as Spoonbills and Glossy Ibis, Waterfowl, and a host of other water-dependent species.

 Travel considerations: Fly to Orlando, Florida.
 You can either rent your own vehicle and follow me to our shooting locations, or ask to ride with me.

 Camera Gear: Bring a digital SLR and your longest telephoto lens.
 Some of our target birds, like Snail Kite, and Red-cockaded Woodpecker, will be fairly shy and we'll want all the reach we can get (at least 600mm including your tele-extender).
 Other target birds like Wood Stork or Florida Scrub Jay, may be so close we'll want a wide angle, so bring a medium telephoto (like a 300mm or a 70-200mm) as well as a landscape lens (I'll have a 17-40mm).
 Bring a tripod for your long lens, and binoculars if desired.
 No flash will be necessary.

 Likely Species on the trip.
 Opportunities in bold will be the easiest/most common -